-Leo Horoscope for week of April 2, 2015
+Leo Horoscope for week of May 28, 2015

 SACRED ADVERTISEMENT.
 The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 In his book Making Sex: Body and Gender from the Greeks to Freud, historian Thomas Laquer suggests that the clitoris may have been unknown to male anatomists until 1559.
 In that year, Renaldus Columbus, a professor at the University of Padua in Italy, announced his discovery of the "seat of woman's delight," and declared his right to name it the "sweetness of Venus."

 Is there a sublime pleasure whose existence you haven't discovered?
 Where is it?
 How can you find it?